Public Procurement Reform

 Reform Priorities |

-1. Finalize secondary legislation (internal, financial,
+secondary legislation (internal, financial, staffing decrees for PPA &

-Authority.
-3. Publish Standard Procurement Documents and
+Standard Procurement Documents and guidelines.
+4. Launch

-guidelines.
-4. Launch full national e-procurement system.
-5. Institutionalize certified procurement cadres across
+full national e-procurement system.
+5. Institutionalize

-public entities. |
+certified procurement cadres across public entities. |

 Reform Actions & Status